 - each recyclable has a different strategy for the end of life management.

-In the system advocated above, fusion of sensors, identification technology and internet connectivity will lead to a uniquely smart disposal trash bin.
-Together with the cloud, these trash bins would become irreplaceable element in the waste management cycle where the collection, transportation, storage and recycling of waste could be automated.
-The use of RFID technology in waste collection services not only increases efficiency of waste management through automation, but also increases environmental responsibility which is one of the pillars of the Smart City.
+In the system advocated above, the fusion of sensors, identification technology, and internet connectivity will lead to a uniquely smart disposal trash bin.
+Together with the cloud, these trash bins would become irreplaceable elements in the waste management cycle where the collection, transportation, storage, and recycling of waste could be automated.
+The use of RFID technology in waste collection services not only increases the efficiency of waste management through automation but also increases environmental responsibility which is one of the pillars of the Smart City.